open-mech-eng/gaya/README.rst

 An object-oriented and code-driven approach to engineering design and modelling.

-* Free software: Apache Software License 2.0
+* Free software: Mozilla Public License 2.0
 * Documentation: https://gaya.readthedocs.io.